Aniketgudgal/Core_Java/Classes & Objects/README.md

 Q11.
 Reverse a Number, Create a class NumberReverser with a method reverse that reverses a given integer number.
      Explanation: Covers basic loops for number manipulation.

+Q12.
+Find Factorial of a Number, Create a class FactorialCalculator with a method findFactorial to compute the factorial of a number.
+     Explanation: Focuses on iterative or recursive logic.